shafeef901/shafeef901.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The preprint of our latest paper on Safe Foothold Adaptations for Quadrupeds,<b> SafeSteps </b>, is now available.
+The preprint of our latest paper on Safe Foothold Adaptations for Legged Robots,<b> SafeSteps </b>, is now available.
 See the publications section.